 - Psychological assessment: This includes talking about your thoughts, feelings, symptoms, and behaviour patterns to see if you have obsessive or compulsive habits interfering with your quality of life which may include chatting to your family or friends with your permission.

-- OCD diagnostic criteria: Your doctor may use criteria from the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
+- OCD diagnostic criteria: Your doctor may use the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders (DSM-5) criteria.

 - Physical examination: Physical examination may help rule out other issues causing your symptoms and look for any complications.